-For these reasons and more, it is still worthwhile to invest in Tether.
-While Tether is not necessarily a long-term investment that will grow your money by itself, because it stays pegged to the U.S. dollar, there are lending platforms, exchanges and wallets that will pay you high interest rates to store USDT on their platform.
+For these reasons and more, it is still worthwhile to consider investing in tether.
+While tether is not a long-term investment that will grow your money by itself because it stays pegged to the U.S. dollar, there are lending platforms, exchanges and wallets that will pay you high interest rates to store USDT on their platform.

 GOBankingRates’ Crypto Guides

 - What Is Chainlink?
 (LINK)